JoeDalton24/react-multy-csv-viewer/README.md

 # what is react-multy-csv-viewer??

-React component to visualize csv file
+React component to visualize csv files

 # installation